Troubleshooting

 Why are some rooms colder than others?

 – Uneven heating can be caused by poor airflow, blocked vents, uneven insulation, or an improperly sized HVAC system.
 Before costly repairs, try DIY fixes like opening vents and changing air filters.
-For a more permanent solution, consider zone control devices.
+For a more permanent solution, consider which thermostat is best for your Wichita home.

 How often should I change my air filter?